-As always, I hope you enjoy today’s holidays and observances, a music link to Joan Jett and the Blackhearts, factoids of interest for this day in history, a relevant quote from Judge Henry Whitfield, knowing that if you go to the zoo today make sure you ask if there are any tigons to view, you will avoid being sesquipedalian, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Les Baxter and His Orchestra; factoids of interest for this day in history, the fact that you are not suffering macrophobia and a relevant quote by Charles Baudelaire on passion for art, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-Reflections on SCOTUS from the eyes of a southern judge that gives a perspective on how far we as a country have come for the better in the last 70 years: "It's about time you Jews from New York learned that you can't come down here bringing your niggers with you to upset the customs of the South.
-Just to teach you a lesson, I gave your black boys thirty days [on a chain gang], and I give you ninety."
-North Carolina Judge Henry Whitfield Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on art by the birthday celebrant on art: “A frenzied passion for art is a canker that devours everything else.”
+Charles Baudelaire Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.

 Alaskanpoet for Hire, Poems to Admire

 The Perfect Gift, All Recipients to Receive Lasting Lift